goauthentik/authentik/website/integrations/sources/saml/index.md

 - Flow settings: If you have build your own authentication flows, change to use them here.

+### Adding authentik as a server provider with your IDP
+This will depend heavily on what software you are using on your Identity Provider.
+On the Metadata tab in the SAML Federation Source you can download the metadata for the service provider, this should enable you to import this into most Identity Providers.
+If this does not work, the important parts are:

+- Entity ID: Taken from the Issuer/Entity ID field above
+- Return URL/Assertion Consumer Service URL/ACS: https://authentik.example.com/source/saml/[source-slug]/acs/
+- Certificate: If you have chosen to sign your outgoing requests, use the public side of the certificate that you specified in the settings

 ### Example metadata
 ```xml
 <md:EntityDescriptor entityID="https://federation.example.com/idp">